 During the pandemic, we have made some changes to our usual library services in order to keep everyone safe:

 Entrance to the building is via the lower floor, opposite Toynbee, through the powered doors to the left of the big staircase.
 Please sanitise your hands before entering.
+There is no booking system, but remember to use your fob to enter (so we can store your details for NHS Test & Trace).
 Exit via the middle floor and down the main staircase (or via the lower floor entrance for people with accessibility requirements).

 Facemasks and Sanitiser